As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 8. Cut the Stress

-The BLUF: Making your mental health a priority can actually save you a lot of money, believe it or not.
+The BLUF: Making your mental health a priority can actually save you a lot of money.
 Lowering your stress and practicing effective self-care are key to mental and financial stability.

 This one’s easier said than done and is an awesome cliche we like to sling at people who are clearly very stressed.

 But, as a cliches go, it’s a pretty good one.
 Especially when you apply it to finances.
 As I mentioned above, it’s not easy to make a good decision under duress and who’s under more duress than someone with a severe mental illness??